KxSystems/docs/docs/kb/websockets.md

 ## WebSocket client

+A WebSocket API exists for a number of languages (inc a native JavaScript WebSocket API), and web browsers are often used as WebSocket clients.
 Since V3.2t 2014.07.26, q can also create a WebSocket connection, i.e. operate as a client as well as a server.

 The [`.z.ws`](../ref/dotz.md#zws-websockets) function will be called by the client for every server message.